 I officially started T.K.
 Smith Design and Fabrication in Oct.
 2008, but I have always been fortunate in being able to make a living through various creative endeavors.
 Growing up in Los Angeles, I had all of the quintessential Southern CA. hobbies, and I was able to turn many of my hobbies into a business (or at least a job).

-I have been a musician since I was in seventh grade.
-I played professionally for years and still play in various bands; The Smith’s Ranch Boys, Golden Hill Ramblers and a few small combos’.
+I’ve been a musician since I was in seventh grade.
+I played professionally for years in various bands; Big Sandy and the Fly Rite Trio, The Smith’s Ranch Boys, Golden Hill Ramblers and others.
 When I played full time, I would practice eight hours a day, take my amps apart, put them back together, build my own guitars and spend days looking for vintage equipment to get the sound that I wanted.
 I guess you can say I was obsessed, and I still am.
-Having to resort to fabricating my own parts over the years when I couldn’t find them elsewhere, I decided to start “TK Smith’s Electronic Guitar Service”.
-We’re now offering Pickups, Pickguard Inlay, Set Up, Modification and an array of guitar parts that I make and recommend.
+Having to resort to fabricating my own parts over the years when I couldn’t find them elsewhere, I decided to start “TK Smith” guitars and accessories.
+We’re now offering Custom Builds, Pickups, Pickguard Inlay, Set Up, Modification and an array of guitar parts that I make and recommend.
 Once this bug bites, you’re infected for life!